Skip to Main Content

 2. Through a School that Operates the National School Lunch Program (NSLP):

-If your child attends a NSLP school and your child has a completed application for free or reduced-price school meals:
+If your child attends a NSLP school but your family did not complete a free or reduced-price school meals application, they will NOT be automatically enrolled in Summer EBT.

 What Else Do I Need to Know?